ussooraj/M-PACT/README.md

     The entire pipeline is controlled by a single [config.yaml](./config.yaml) file.
 Adjust models, paths, and filtering strategies without touching the Python code.

 *   **Dual LLM Provider Support**
-    -   **Local Mode**: Run GGUF-quantized models (e.g., Gemma, Llama) on your own machine for privacy, offline use, and cost-effectiveness.
+    -   **Local Mode**: Run GGUF-quantized models (e.g., Gemma, Llama) on your own machine for privacy, offline use and cost-effectiveness.
     -   **API Mode**: Utilize powerful cloud models like Google Gemini for state-of-the-art speed and quality.

 *   **Semantic Chunking**